jayqi/reprexlite/docs/docs/design-philosophy.md

 2.0
 ```

-The [`doctest` module](https://docs.python.org/3/library/doctest.html) from the Python standard library supports testing such examples in the docstrings of your scripts.
-It is supported by many tools, like [Sphinx](https://www.sphinx-doc.org/en/1.4.9/markup/code.html).
+This style of code example takes no special tools to generate: simply open a `python` shell from command line, write your code, and copy what comes out.
 Many Python packages use it for their documentation, like [requests](https://requests.readthedocs.io/en/master/).
+There is also tooling for parsing it.
+The doctest module can run such examples in the docstrings of your scripts, and test that the output matches what is written.
+Other tools like [Sphinx](https://www.sphinx-doc.org/en/1.4.9/markup/code.html) are able to parse it when rendering your documentation into other formats.

-A major drawback of doctest-style examples is that you can't just copy, paste, and run.
-The `>>>` prompt is not valid Python syntax.
+The drawback of doctest-style examples is that it is not valid Python syntax, so you can't just copy, paste, and run such an example.
+The `>>>` prompt is not valid syntax.
 While IPython's interactive shell and Jupyter notebooks _do_ support executing code with the prompt, it won't work in a regular Python REPL or in Python scripts.
-Furthermore, since the outputs might be anything, they may not be valid Python syntax either.
+Furthermore, since the outputs might be anything, they may not be valid Python syntax either, depending on their `repr`.
+A barebones class for example, will look like `<__main__.MyClass object at 0x7f932a001400>` and is not valid syntax.
+While no special tools were needed to _generate_ the example, special tools, or a lot of manual deleting of `>>>` and outputs, are needed to _run_ it.

 In contrast, reprexes _are_ valid Python code.
-Anyone can copy, paste, and run a reprex with no modifications and no special tools.
+Anyone can copy, paste, and run a reprex with special tools or manual editing required.

 ```python
 import math